Board of Trustees

 Parent Committees

-Mountain Pathways is a community of families working together to further the education of all our children.
-We want to guide these children toward the betterment of their lives and the world at large.
+If parents are not already serving on the Board, they are encouraged to join a committee.
+Current committees include the Parent-Teacher Appreciation Committee, the Development Committee, and the Property Grounds Committee.
 The help of everyone is needed, and we ask our parents to take part by serving on one of our committees throughout the year.

 Development Committee